History of tea: Global expansion

 The earliest record of tea in a more occidental writing is said to be found in the statement of an Arabian traveler, that after 879 the main sources of revenue in Canton were the duties on salt and tea.
 Marco Polo records the deposition of a Chinese minister of finance in 1285 for his arbitrary augmentation of the tea taxes.
 In 1557, Portugal established a trading port in Macau, and word of the Chinese drink "chá" spread quickly, but there is no mention of them bringing any samples home.
 In the early 17th century, a ship of the Dutch East India Company brought the first green tea leaves to Amsterdam from China.
 Tea was known in France by 1636.
 It enjoyed a brief period of popularity in Paris around 1648.
 The history of tea in Russia can also be traced back to the 17th century.
 Tea was first offered by China as a gift to Czar Michael I in 1618.
 The Russian ambassador tried the drink; he did not care for it and rejected the offer, delaying tea's Russian introduction by fifty years.
 By 1689, tea was regularly imported from China to Russia via a caravan of hundreds of camels traveling the year-long journey, making it a precious commodity at the time.
 Tea was appearing in German apothecaries by 1657 but never gained much esteem except in coastal areas such as Ostfriesland.
 Tea first appeared publicly in England during the 1650s, where it was introduced through coffeehouses.
 From there it was introduced to British colonies in America and elsewhere.

+Tea taxation was a large issue; in Britain tea smuggling thrived until the repeal of tea's tax in 1785.
+In Holland, tea drinkers had to pay for an annual license per person.